Search

 Scaling Innovative Locally Led Solutions to Global Health Security Threats in Madagascar

 Trusted partnerships with local innovators have enabled scaling up of locally designed solutions to global health security threats.
 In this film, Abt shines a light on Madagascar, where our government and community-based partners have learned from past experiences with plague response to improve their current and future response system.
-Reinforcing community engagement and strengthening capacity at the local level are central to addressing immediate and systemic barriers to care.
+Reinforcing community engagement and strengthening capacity at the local level are central to addressing immediate barriers to care.

 Operationalizing One Health